1905 Educated at Leeds. Graduated MB ChB in 1905.

 Established his own practice in Headingley.
 Worked in general practice for over fifty years.

-1908 Transferred to the Territorial Forces.
+1908 Transferred to the Territorial Forces in Leeds.
 Promoted section leader, later captain.

 On the outbreak of the Great War he achieved the rank of Major RAMC (TA).